airbnb Wedding Venues

 How Much Do Airbnb Wedding Venues Cost?

-Costs vary widely depending on location, size, and amenities.
-On average, here’s what to expect for vacation rental wedding venues:
+Costs vary widely based on location, size, and amenities.
+On average, here’s what couples can expect:

 • Nightly Rental Fee: $500–$1,500+ for larger or luxury properties.